ludeeus/googledevices/README.md

 [![Build Status][travis_status]][travis]
 [![PyPI version][pypi_badge]][pypi]

-_Get information form, and control various Google devices._
+_Get information from, and control various Google devices._

 This Python package is based of the works of [rithvikvibhu/GHLocalApi][GHLocalApi]